Larouex/IoTC-OPCUA-Server-Basic/README.md

 | ClientFrequencyInSeconds | Number of seconds to sleep between reading the values from the OPC Server Variables |

-Next we have the "Nodew" array and this is where all of the configuration for your OPC Server and the Telemetry for Azure IoT Central happens.
-Let's look at the simple scenario of an Ambient Node that expresses two Variables; Temeperature and Humidity...
+Next we have the "Node" array and this is where all of the configuration for your OPC Server and the Telemetry for Azure IoT Central happens.
+Let's look at the simple scenario of an Ambient Node that expresses two Variables; Temperature and Humidity...

 ````json
     "Nodes": [